earlynovels/end-dataset/README.md

 1. Most minimal version: titles (first full 246), authors, and dates
 2. Fullest version (below)

--Catalog title [field name?]:
+- Catalog title [field name?]:
 Concatenate (single field) catalog title, catalog subtitle, catalog statement of responsibility (245 a, 245 b, 245 c)

--Full title:
+- Full title:
 First 246a where 246g=”full[c]”

--Half title:
+- Half title:
 First 246a where 246g=”half” if exists

-[-Running titles - first 246a where 246g=”running title” OR “running title verso” or “running title recto”?]
+[- Running titles - first 246a where 246g=”running title” OR “running title verso” or “running title recto”?]

--Number of volumes: Last integer in 246$v is number of volumes.
+- Number of volumes: Last integer in 246$v is number of volumes.
 If no integer in field, number of volumes = 1.

--Edition statement from title page
+- Edition statement from title page
 250$a: transcription of full edition statement

--Controlled edition statement
+- Controlled edition statement
 250$b controlled version of transcribed edition statement [“First edition,” “Second edition,” etc.]

--City of publication
+- City of publication
 260$a

--Publisher
+- Publisher
 710$$ where value = “printed for”
 If no 710, use 700$4 where value = “printed for”

--Printer
+- Printer
 710$4 where value = “printed by”
 If no 710, use 700$4 where value = “printed by”

--Bookseller
+- Bookseller
 710$4 where value = “sold by”
 If not 710, 700$4 where value = “sold by”

--Date of publication
+- Date of publication
 008=[bytes 7-10]: Master Pub Date [LINK TO EXPLANATION IN SCHEMA BELOW]

 260: Publication and distribution

--Place of publication
+- Place of publication
 260 $a city of publication as it appears in the text [if multiple volumes, use volume 1][additional places of publication may exists if multiple volumes]

--Publisher name transcription from title page
+- Publisher name transcription from title page
 260 $b transcription of publisher names and qualifying terms

--Date of publication on title page
+- Date of publication on title page
 260 $c date of publication as appears; in roman numerals if applicable [grab FIRST subfield c] [if multiple volumes, use volume 1][additional places of publication may exists if multiple volumes]

--cataloger notes on publication and distribution
+- cataloger notes on publication and distribution
 260 $x notes
 [if multiple volumes, use volume 1]

 Format
--300$x [Controlled terms]
+- 300$x [Controlled terms]

 Number of volumes:
 $a